Kim Little: Return to Arsenal, 2017–present

-OL Reign (loan), 2022

 Little returned to former club OL Reign on a short-term loan in June 2022.

+In April 2023, during the 2022–23 Women's Super League season, Little was forced to miss the rest of the season, after picking up at hamstring injury.

+Little converted a penalty in the 3–1 win over Manchester United in front of the first sold out Super League match at Emirates Stadium.

+At the start of the 2024/25 season, Little scored a penalty in Arsenal’s 6-0 win against Rangers W.F.C., in the Champions League.
+In January 2025, Little underwent surgery, after playing two matches with a broken finger.
+In February 2025 Little extended her contract with Arsenal until June 2026.
+She captained the Arsenal team that won the Champions League, defeating Barcelona 1–0 in the final.

 International career

 Scotland

-Little made her debut for the Scotland women's national football team in February 2007 at the age of 16 in a match against Japan, coming in as a second-half substitute for Megan Sneddon.
+Little made her debut for the Scotland national team in February 2007 at the age of 16 in a match against Japan, coming in as a second-half substitute for Megan Sneddon.
 National coach Anna Signeul had no hesitation in promoting Little into the senior team at 16: "Kim is an exceptional talent.
 There's no limit to how far she can progress.
 She has technique, speed and power, and she reads the game extremely well."
 She scored her first international goal as Scotland lost to Russia in March 2008.

 During her 50th cap, Little scored the game-opening goal in Scotland's 2–0 victory against rival England at the Cyprus Cup in March 2011.
 It was only the second time Scotland had ever defeated their rivals, and was the first time since 1977 – 13 years before Little was born.

 On 16 June 2012, Little scored Scotland's first hat trick during the team's 8–0 win against Israel.
-In October 2012, she scored in both legs of Scotland's UEFA Women's Euro 2013 qualifying play-off against Spain.
+In October 2012, she scored in both legs of Scotland's UEFA Euro 2013 qualifying play-off against Spain.
 In the second leg Verónica Boquete scored in injury time of extra time to make the score 3–2 to Spain and eliminate the Scots, who were left "utterly disconsolate" at missing out on qualification for their first ever final tournament.

 In February 2013, Little scored Scotland's only goal during a friendly match against the United States in which the U.S. won 4–1.
 During the 2013 Cyprus Cup, Little scored a goal and served an assist in Scotland's 4–4 draw against England during the group stage of the tournament.
 She scored another goal in the 11th minute of the team's fifth place match against the Netherlands resulting in a 1–0 win for Scotland.

-Little missed UEFA Women's Euro 2017 due to her serious injury.
-After recovering from the injury, she helped Scotland qualify for the 2019 FIFA Women's World Cup, their first appearance in a world finals.
+Little missed UEFA Euro 2017 due to her serious injury.
+After recovering from the injury, she helped Scotland qualify for the 2019 FIFA World Cup, their first appearance in a world finals.
 Little scored one of the goals in a key win against Switzerland during qualification.